opengovsg/postmangovsg-guide/campaign-guide/quick-start/telegram-bot/README.md

 ### What is Telegram?

 Telegram is a cloud-based instant messaging and voice over IP service.
 Telegram client apps are available for Android, iOS, Windows Phone, Windows, macOS and Linux.
-Users can send messages and image links to recipients using PostmanSG's service.
+Users can send messages and image links to recipients using Postman's service.

 ## Prerequisite